 As a complete novice to any kind of foreign language, I had always imagined the process of translation was something akin to getting your dictionary out and substituting word for word into your target language.
 Try this in German and at best you’ll manage Yoda-style sentences; more likely you’ll just be completely unintelligible.
 The difficulty with German lies not in the vocabulary (you’d be surprised how often just saying the English word with a Hollywood-German accent suffices) but in the rules which bind it, or the grammar.

 Luckily there’s an easy logical process to work out which gender a noun is, you just…oh wait, there isn’t.
 It’s completely arbitrary.
-Ask a German-speaker how they discern the rugged manliness of a toaster from the effeminate gentleness of an axe and you’ll get an answer somewhere along the lines of “You just know”.
+Ask a German-speaker how they discern the rugged manliness of a toaster from the inherent femininity of an axe and you’ll get an answer somewhere along the lines of “You just know”.
 It won’t obscure the meaning of your sentence if you use the wrong article, but I think the fact I’ve been learning for nearly three months and still can’t properly translate “the” provides a good illustration of how difficult the German language can be.

 Once you’ve sorted your nouns you will probably want to add some verbs in so they can interact (you’ll feel a bit stupid just saying the names of things).
 Verbs change form depending on the subject of the sentence – so the go in “I go to the park” will be different from the go in “We go to the park” when translated into German.
 Regular English verbs have 3 forms over all tenses; staying in the present tense in German, there are nine different personal pronouns you could pick (two of which don’t exist in English) each requiring one of the 4 possible versions of go.
 Add another 4 forms for Simple Past tense, 1 for Present Perfect and 1 for Imperative and you’ve got yourself a complete German verb!